 This journal is produced and published by the CAC and is not a product that is part of the NCCP delivery.
 Therefore, the expertise of the CAC should be visible by placing the logo on the journal and in any advertising.

 Example 3A

-I am an employee of the CAC and I am developing a resource manual for coaches and possibly other demographics, that is not part of the NCCP.
-What logo should I use?
+I am an employee of the CAC and I am developing a multi-sport product manual for coach training.
+Do I use the CAC logo or the NCCP logo?